ComScore

 • Time Commitment: 6 hours and 5 minutes

-• Why We Love It: slow cooker recipe, high protein, kid-friendly
+• Why I Love It: slow cooker recipe, high protein, kid-friendly

-Let your favorite appliance take care of dinner while you focus on more important things (like chilling on the couch).
-Dump in the ingredients, set the timer, make a pot of white rice while you wait and you'll be good to go.
+Let your favorite appliance take care of dinner while you focus on more important things...like chilling on the couch.
+Dump in the ingredients, set the timer, make a pot of white rice while you wait and this takeout copycat will be ready to devour before you know it.

 23. Slow Cooker Pulled Chicken